 To get an idea of what your profile will look like, simply search for a few Narrator Profiles here and then follow the example of the ones you think are strongest.

-Yes, narrators who produce an audiobook through ACX can contribute to their SAG-AFTRA H&R (health and retirement) Fund.
+Yes, narrators who produce an audiobook through ACX can contribute to their AFTRA H&R (health and retirement) Fund.
 Please note, though, that not all projects will quality for this.

-As a general rule, the project must be either ( a ) a Pay For Production deal that pays $225 per finished hour or more or b.) a Royalty Share deal that comes with an advance or stipend of one hundred dollars per finished hour or more or a total stipend or advance payment of at least one thousand dollars.
-You will be been directly contacted by ACX about this opportunity if a stipend or advance payment is available to you.
-If your project qualifies and you want to contribute to SAG-AFTRA H&R, simply click the button “Accept with SAG-AFTRA H&R” when you accept an Offer to produce an audiobook.
+To qualify for contributions, the project must be either ( a ) a Pay For Production deal that pays $225 per finished hour or more or b.) a Royalty Share deal that comes with an advance or stipend of one hundred dollars per finished hour or more or a total stipend or advance payment of at least one thousand dollars.
+You will be directly contacted by ACX about this opportunity if a stipend or advance payment is available to you.
+If your project qualifies and you want to contribute to AFTRA H&R, simply click the button “Accept with AFTRA H&R” when you accept an Offer to produce an audiobook.
 When you click this button, and otherwise comply with all terms of the ACX Payment Conditions for Certain Producers, then a portion of the payment you earn will get sent to SAG-AFTRA to fund your H&R. This amount will come out of your total payment.
 It is not in addition to the agreed-upon total.
 Please see the ACX Payment Conditions for Certain Producers for complete terms and the next FAQ for the specifics.

-Regardless of how you choose to get paid for your work—whether as a Royalty Share or Pay For Production deal—the job could qualify for contributions to your SAG-AFTRA H&R Fund.
-A project has to meet certain criteria to quality.
-(Remember that you can always choose to accept any project as a non-SAG-AFTRA job).
+Regardless of how you choose to get paid for your work—as a Royalty Share or Pay For Production deal—the job could qualify for contributions to your AFTRA H&R Fund.
+A project has to meet certain criteria to qualify, but remember that you can always choose to accept any project as a non-SAG-AFTRA job.

 Here's the Deal: